 Braille A system of writing using a series of raised dots to be read with the fingers by people who are blind or whose eyesight is not sufficient for reading printed material.
-Certified Deaf A specialist who is deaf or hard of hearing and provides Interpreter interpretation, translation, and transliteration services utilizing ASL and other visual and tactile communication forms.
-Cognitive / Disturbances in brain functions, such as memory loss, problems Intellectual Disability with orientation, distractibility, perception problems, and Intellectual Disability Come Come difficulty thinking logically.
-CyraCom UPMC's primary contracted provider of video remote interpreting (VRI) and over the phone interpreters (OPI) in 170 non-English languages trained in health care terminology.
+Certified Deaf A specialist who is deaf or hard of hearing and provides interpretation, Interpreter translation, and transliteration services utilizing ASL and other visual and tactile communication forms.
+Cognitive / Disturbances in brain functions, such as memory loss, problems with Intellectual Disability orientation, distractibility, perception problems, and difficulty thinking logically.
+CyraCom UPMC's primary contracted provider of video remote interpreting (VRI) and over-the-phone interpreters (OPI) in 170 non-English languages trained in health care terminology.
 VRI is used for ASL and a limited number of foreign languages when a visual cue is needed.
-These services are accessible via video remote interpreting service and on "the blue phone."
+These services are accessible via video remote interpreting service and on "the blue phone" and can be accessed via a speaker phone.
 Document translation is also available.
-Deaf or Hard of Inability to hear clearly enough to understand and respond to Hearing verbal communication.
+Deaf or Hard of Hearing Inability to hear clearly enough to understand and respond to verbal communication.
 Hearing loss is a decrease in ability to hear and can occur at birth, suddenly, or gradually over time.
 Deaf-Blind Simultaneous inability to see and hear clearly enough to understand and respond to visual and verbal communication.
 Individuals who are deaf-blind often require communication methods through touch, such as Braille and tactile signing.
-Foreign Language Any spoken or manual language other than English or sign Foreign Language Illitano av language.
-Inability to comprehend and/or communicate in written Illiteracy • • language.
-Informed Consent Refer to system-wide policy HS-RI1302 Patient Informed - Consent.
+Foreign Language Any spoken or manual language other than English or sign language.
+Illiteracy Inability to comprehend and/or communicate in written language.
+Informed Consent Refer to system-wide policy HS-RI1302 Patient Informed Consent.
 Interpreter An individual that takes communication spoken in one language and converts it into another language either in-person, via telephone, Internet or video.
-Interpretation and Services offered by UPMC that provide free access to language Translation Services interpretation to all individuals that are patients, family members or visitor and have limited English proficiency or other communication disability such as deaf or hard of hearing.
+Interpretation and Translation Services Services offered by UPMC that provide free access to language interpretation to all individuals that are patients, family members or visitor and have limited English proficiency or other communication disability such as deaf or hard of hearing.
 Language Barriers Limited ability or inability to speak or understand the English language.
-LEP Individuals with limited English proficiency, including low literacy, English-as-a-second-language speakers, and/or those with little to no understanding of the English language (commonly individuals from outside English-speaking countries and communities). und communities).
+LEP Individuals with limited English proficiency, including low literacy, English-as-a-second-language speakers, and/or those with little to no understanding of the English language (commonly individuals from outside English-speaking countries and communities).
 Living Will Also known as advance directives, a document that outlines a patient's preferences regarding treatment if faced with a serious accident or illness and cannot speak for themselves.
 Low Literacy Noticeable or express difficulty with comprehension and/or communication in written language.
 Personal Amplification Devices Any device that is used to improve the perception of speech by persons who are deaf or hard of hearing.
-This could apply to a variety of devices including hearing aids, cochlear implants, FM systems, assistive listening devices and systems (such as Power of Attorney "pocket talkers"), amplified telephones, etc. A document, signed by a competent adult, i.e., "principal," designating a person that the principal trusts to make health care decisions on the principal's behalf should the principal be unable to make such decisions.
+This could apply to a variety of devices including hearing aids, cochlear implants, FM systems, assistive listening devices, and systems (such as "pocket talkers"), amplified telephones, etc. Power of Attorney A document, signed by a competent adult, i.e., "principal," designating a person that the principal trusts to make health care decisions on the principal's behalf should the principal be unable to make such decisions.
 The individual chosen to act on the principal's behalf is referred to as an "agent."
 Sign Language Manual (hand, facial expression, body language) language with its own syntax and grammar used primarily by persons who are deaf.
 Each country has its own sign language, as with spoken language, and there are regional differences in signs within the United States.
-Speech, Language, and/or Voice Disability Limitations in speech and language potentially resulting from a number of different impairments and disorders, often manifested as problems with articulation, voice strength, language expression, and/or non-vocal.
-Tactile Signing/Interpreting Signing into the palms of the hands of a person who is deaf- blind, done by a skilled interpreter.
-Translator An individual who transfers written text from one language to another.
-TTY/TDD Telecommunication devices that make it easier for deaf and/or mute people to talk over telephone lines.
-TTY stands for telephone typewriter, teletypewriter or text phone.
-TDD stands for Telecommunications Device for the Deaf.
-Video Remote Interpretation (VRI) Video Remote Interpretation (VRI) is a fee-based interpreting service conveyed via videoconferencing where at least one person, typically the interpreter, is at a separate location.
-VRI is used to facilitate communication between those in the same room.
-Video Relay Service (VRS) Video Relay Services (VRS) is not the same as VRI.
-VRS is the service which allows people who communicate by sign language to use the telephone to call both hearing phone users and others who use VRS.
-VRS is for communicating with those not in the same room and is regulated by the Federal Communications Commission (FCC).